-Our treatment regime is called The Nelson Headache Approach™ and was developed by our Director of Physiotherapy, Rebecca Nelson, a Spinal & Headache Physiotherapy Specialist.
-This regime mostly involves “hands-on” progressive spinal mobilisation to the upper 3 neck segments, in a gentle controlled fashion.
-Treatment may also be applied to other areas of the spine, if appropriate.
-We do not manipulate or “crack” the upper neck area due to the risk factors involved, and therefore our treatments are safe and suitable for everyone, from children through to the elderly and pregnant women too.
-Our average number of treatments ranges from 8 to 12 although we expect to see appreciable improvement within 5 treatments.
+Our unique treatment regime is called The Nelson Headache Approach™ and was developed by our Director of Physiotherapy, Rebecca Nelson, a Spinal & Headache, Migraine, Vertigo Physiotherapy Specialist.
+This regime mostly involves “hands-on” progressive manual spinal mobilisation to the upper 3 neck segments, in a gentle controlled fashion.
+Treatment may also be applied to other areas of the spine, if we feel that they are involved.
+We do not manipulate or “crack” the upper neck area of the spine due to the risk factors involved, and therefore our treatment regimes are safe and suitable for everyone, from children from 4 years old through to the elderly, and pregnant women too.
+Our average number of treatments will depend on each individual case, however we would expect to see appreciable improvement within 5 treatments.

-Most people who have been treated successfully by us did not know that their neck was involved in their headaches when they first presented to us.
-Also, most patients treated successfully at Apex had a diagnosis of migraine or tension headache when they came to us, yet examination confirmed involvement of their neck in their headache type.
-If there is a neck component to your headaches, no matter what diagnosis you may have already been given, then we have a very high success rate at clearing or vastly reducing your headaches.
-This explains why many headache sufferers travel from outside Northern Ireland to get their headaches treated by us.
+Most people who have been treated successfully by us did not know that their neck was involved at all in their headaches or migraines when they first presented to us.
+Also, most patients treated successfully here at Apex Headache Clinic have a diagnosis of Migraine, Tension headaches or chronic daily headaches when they came to us, yet examination confirmed involvement of their neck in their headache type.
+If there is a neck component to your headaches or migraines, no matter what diagnosis or label for your headache type that you have already been given, then we have a very high success rate at clearing or vastly reducing your headaches.
+This explains why 10% of patients that we treat at Apex Headache Clinic have travelled from outside Northern Ireland, from many different countries worldwide for our treatment.